kreako/edts4c/README.md

 # edts4c

-edts4c is a web application allowing to evaluate school children according to french law.
+edts4c is a web application allowing to evaluate students according to french law.

 Can be used for school "hors contrat" or individuals/family not practicing school.